 Yet he would probably have loved the chance to play in a competitive environment without having to be on an elite squad — precisely what these two organizations seem to be focused on.

-It’s good for the young people, and it’s good for golf.
+It’s good for young people, and it’s good for golf.

 David Williams – Searching for Golf Balls You Won’t Lose

-The arrival of GPS golf balls with take us further down the world of interactive and personal-stats driven golf, which I think will be a great thing!
+The arrival of GPS golf balls takes us further down the world of interactive and personal-stats-driven golf, which I think will be a great thing!

 Tommy Morrissey – Ending Handicaps

 What an inspiring story — and it bodes well for society and for the future of the game.
 Let’s give a shout out to Rich O’Brien, who runs *another* popular Facebook group that focuses on helping and encouraging disabled golfers.